-Volunteers may be asked to assist in fundraising activities, educational programs, and/or facility maintenance projects under the direction of W.O.L.F. staff.
+Volunteers may be asked to assist in fundraising activities, educational programs, and/or tabling events under the direction of W.O.L.F. staff.

 No animals, supplies, equipment, etc. may be removed from the facility without permission from the directors or staff.

-Volunteers and work groups may not smoke on W.O.L.F. property.
+Volunteers and work groups may not smoke, vape or chew on W.O.L.F. property.

 Volunteers must take the training course and pay annual membership dues to be considered active members in good standing and be allowed access to the facility.